hww3/finscribe/README.txt

    port number supplied when you start fin serve.
 On first access, you'll be presented with the installation wizard.
 Simply follow the steps to install and configure your FinScribe instance.

+THEMES

+As of release 0.5, FinScribe is completely Themeable.
+In addition to the default (ugly and boring) theme, we've got a few, much nicer themes that we've ported from other applications such as WordPress.
+We'll make them available here, so that you can make your FinScribe installation a little prettier.

+To install a new theme, simply download the theme file and untar it into your FinScribe/themes directory.
+Once you've done that, you'll need to set the site.theme preference to the name of the theme you'd like to use.
+To do that, do the following:

+./fin_serve --hilfe PathToFinScribe yourconfigname

+at the prompt, run the following command:

+  application->get_sys_pref("site.theme")["Value"] = "yournewthemename";
+  quit

+And that's it!
+To switch back to the default theme, simply follow the above commands, and use the theme name "default".

+Also, it's worth noting that you can customize the sidebar that's included with FinScribe, and used by all of the themes.
+The sidebar's content is stored in a document called theme/default/portlet-1, and you can access it by going to your site's index page.
+It will be listed under "P" for "portlet-1.